weiguosheng85/learngit/readme.txt

-Git is a versioin contorl system.
+Git is a distributed versioin contorl system.
 Git is free software.